GraceMagnyFokam/316LSS-WFC/README.md

-# WFC Implementation for Procedural Generation of EBSDs
+# WFC Implementation for the Procedural Generation of EBSDs

 This is my research implementation of WaveFunctionCollapse in Python.
 Originally created by Issac Karth (iKarth).